 From 2016/17 to 2020/21 an increasing share of the funding (incentive funding) will be allocated on the basis of compliance with the HMEP.
-This means that by 2020/21 low performing authorities (those at Level 1) would lose 20% of their maintenance funding.
-Even authorities in the mid band would only get 30% of their incentive funding by 2020/21.
-Authorities in the highest band (Level 3) would receive 100% of the incentive funding.
-This could potentially mean that if Thurrock remains on level 1 we would lose £500k per annum by 2020/21.
-Clearly, it is in Thurrock's interests to work towards achieving the highest banding possible.
+This means that in December 2016 low performing authorities (those at Level 1) would lose 40% of their maintenance funding for 2017/18.
+Authorities in the mid band will lose 10% of their incentive funding if they remained at Level 2.
+Authorities in the highest band (Level 3) will receive 100% of the incentive funding.
+This means that if Thurrock remains on level 1 by December 2016 we would lose 40% of funding which equates to approximately £800,000.
+If Thurrock remained at Level 1 until 2020/21 we would lose 100% of the funding in 2020/21 which equates to approximately £1.9m.
+Clearly it is in Thurrock's interests to work towards achieving the highest banding possible.

 The updated strategies and policies will support our efficient operations in line with the Highways Maintenance Efficiency Programme (HMEP) which would allow us to deliver the savings already planned for in the budget.
 The changes to the strategies and policies do not propose any additions to current operating costs.